dhanus/learnML/README.md

 **Classes**

 * [Coursera's Machine Learning Class](https://www.coursera.org/learn/machine-learning) - This Coursera class, taught by Andrew Ng, seems to have become the canonical introductory machine learning class everyone uses.
 Most data scientists I know have at some point used this class to study for interviews.

+* [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/) - This course is developed by Google and provides an overview of machine learning concepts.
+There are interactive demos, as well as excercises using Tensorflow API that can be done directly in your browser.

 **Reading**